-During the fiscal year, one company was sold and removed from the scope of equity method accounting.
+During the fiscal year, one company became a consolidated subsidiary and removed from the scope of equity method accounting

 4. Items related to accounting policies

 (1) Basis and method of evaluation of financial assets

 Financial assets are classified into "financial assets at fair value through profit or loss (FVTPL)," "held-to-maturity investments," "loans and receivables," or "available-for-sale financial assets."
 However, the Group does not hold financial assets classified as "held-to-maturity investments."